-The first thing to understand is that a home’s list price is mainly a starting point for negotiations.
-Prospective home buyers can, depending on how the house compares to others on the market and how desperately they actually want to own it, bid either higher or lower than the list price.
+The first thing for house-hunters to understand is that a home's list price is mainly a starting point for negotiations.
+Prospective real estate buyers can, depending on how the house compares to others on the market and how desperately they actually want to own it, bid either higher or lower than the list price.

 This flexibility for sellers mean they can act strategically, or in accord with local real estate traditions and practices, when setting a list price.

 This has been taken to extremes in hot markets (as currently exist in places like the California Bay Area and other sought-after cities), where sellers are known to set the list price artificially, even egregiously low—tens of thousands of dollars lower than what they hope to bring in.
 The idea is to entice multiple home-seekers to at least come take a look.
 With any luck, the sellers hope, that will create a quasi-auction, in which buyers bid well above list price, and the seller walks away with a price that might seem artificially (even egregiously!) high.